Beti Kamya: Beginnings

-In the mid 1980s, BetiiKamya ned Uganda Leather and Tanning Industries Limited in Jinja in the sales department, working there until 1988.
+In the mid 1980s, Beti Kamya joined Uganda Leather and Tanning Industries Limited in Jinja in the sales department, working there until 1988.
 She then joined Nyanza Textiles Industries Limited, working there as a sales executive until 1992.
 She then relocated to Kampala, Uganda's capital and largest city with her husband.

 From 1996 until 1999, she worked as the marketing manager at Uganda Breweries Limited in Port Bell, a Kampala suburb.
 From 1999 until 2004, she was the executive director of the Uganda Wildlife Education Centre (UWEC) in Entebbe, about 36 km, by road, south of Kampala on the northern shores of Lake Victoria.

 Between 2001 and 2004, while still at UWEC, she became an official in the political pressure group Reform, Agenda, the precursor of the FDC political party.
 From 2005 until 2010, she served as the special envoy of the FDC president Kizza Besigye.
 She also served as the elected member of parliament for Lubaga North Constituency on the FDC ticket.
 In January 2010, she quit the FDC and formed the UFA, becoming its first president.